tooshiin/tooshiin.github.io/_publications/2020-02-15-paper-title-number-1.md

 title: "CacheNet: A Model Caching Framework for Deep Learning Inference on Edge"
 collection: publications
 permalink: /publication/2020-02-15-paper-title-number-1
-excerpt: 'Neural networks are considered to be approximate functions, but what if we considered them as a memory with a capacity?
-CacheNet  is  a  neural  network  that  dissects  other  neural  networks’  memories  and  caches  only  the  parts  of memories  needed  on  an  edge  device, significantly shortening inference time on an edge device.'
+excerpt: '(TBA) CacheNet is a neural network partitioning and caching scheme.
+It partitions a neural network into multiple smaller specialized neural networks in the cloud, where a server selects partitions for inference.'
 date: 2020-06-30
-venue: 'IEEE Transactions on Mobile Computing'
+venue: '(TBA) IEEE Transactions on Mobile Computing'
 paperurl: '[TBA]'
 citation: '[TBA]'
 ---

-Neural networks are considered to be approximate functions, but what if we considered them as a memory with a capacity?
-CacheNet  is  a  neural  network  that  dissects  other  neural  networks’  memories  and  caches  only  the  parts  of memories  needed  on  an  edge  device, significantly shortening inference time on an edge device.
+ (TBA) CacheNet is a neural network partitioning and caching scheme.
+It partitions a neural network into multiple smaller specialized neural networks in the cloud, where a server selects partitions for inference.
+The smaller specialized neural network will work well on consecutive frames over a short period.
+An entropy function on the input is used to decide if the cached device model needs to be updated with another model from the server.
+We achieve short end-to-end latency, with negligble effects on accuracy.

 <!-- [Download paper here](http://academicpages.github.io/files/paper1.pdf)